Legion M: History

-Legion M was founded by Paul Scanlan and Jeff Annison in March 2016.
-It is the world's first entertainment studio which "allows fans to invest in and be part of the creation of new movies, television shows, virtual reality and other pieces of entertainment content" after the SEC passed Title IV of the JOBS Act allowing non-accredited investors to make investments in small businesses.
+Legion M was co-founded by Paul Scanlan and Jeff Annison in March 2016.
+It is the world's first entertainment studio which "allows fans to invest in and participate in the creation of movies, television series, virtual reality experiences and entertainment content".
+This model became possible after the SEC passed Title IV of the JOBS Act which allowed non-accredited investors to invest in small businesses.

-Legion M is currently partnered with Seth Green, co-creator of TV series Robot Chicken, Gaston Dominguez of Meltdown Entertainment, and gaming studio Animal Repair Show.
-Legion M partnered with Alamo Drafthouse Cinema for distribution and marketing purposes.
 On August 14, 2016, Legion M closed its initial funding round with $1,000,000 from over 3,000 investors.
-It worked with the SEC to launch their 2nd funding round as a Reg A+ in March 2017. due to higher funding thresholds and attracting more investors.
+It filed with the SEC to launch their 2nd funding round as a Reg A+ in March 2017. due to higher funding thresholds and attracting more investors.
+Later in 2024, the company raised $5 million from 15,000 individual investors.

-On December 12, 2018, Legion M and Chicken Soup for the Soul Entertainment ("CSS Entertainment") announced the formation of an agreement to produce television shows for their audience.
+In 2024, Legion M distributed its first film with the theatrical release of the documentary William Shatner: You Can Call Me Bill.
+Their next film, My Dead Friend Zoe, debuted at the 2023 SXSW Film Festival and won The Audience Award, Best Feature Narrative at the Woodstock Film Festival 2024, and several other addition festival awards.
+It was acquired by the distribution company, Briarcliff Entertainment, which released in February 28, 2025, to critical acclaim.

+In July 2025, Legion M announced that it had surpassed 58,000 investors and raised more than $25 million in capital following the close of its tenth fundraising round.